-At Bishop Perrin School we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching such as in the PSHE curriculum, Circle of Friends, social skills and self-esteem groups, and indirectly with every conversation adults have with pupils throughout the day.
+At Bishop Perrin School we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching such as in the PSHE curriculum, Circle of Friends, social skills and self-esteem groups, and indirectly through every interaction and conversation adults have with pupils throughout the day.

 Where a child's SEND is related to behaviour or social issues we will put in place a personalised behaviour programme linked to a behaviour support plan.
-Children may also access groups to support their social skills, self-esteem and friendship or one-to-one counselling or play therapy.
+Children may also access groups to support their social skills, self-esteem and friendship, a programme of support with an ELSA (emotional literacy support assistant) provided in school or dance movement psychotherapy therapy, an external service we buy into.